 Within the HRA the greatest cost demands arise from the day-to-day repairs and maintenance to the housing stock and the requirement to resource the capital investment in existing stock and new housing.
 Under HRA self-financing, the primary sources of funding for capital investment in the Council's housing stock is from the revenue account through asset depreciation charges and direct revenue contributions.
 Whilst this reliance has been lessened to some extent, by the removal of the HRA borrowing cap allowing a greater level of prudential borrowing, £66.124m of revenue support is still required to be set aside for capital investment over the period of this MTFS.
-With increased regulatory requirements, investment needs of existing stock, priorities from Vision 2030 and the Housing Business Plan driving the capital investment needed and the increased cost of maintenance and construction works, the HRA needs to ensure that it maintains its sound revenue position in order to allow the required contributions to be released.
+With increased regulatory requirements, investment needs of existing stock, priorities from Vision 2030 and the Housing Business Plan driving the capital investment needs to ensure that it maintains its sound revenue position in order to allow the required contributions to be released.